thure/baxter-imp/README.md

 ##About

 Baxter imps are designed to interface with a single instance of the [Baxter web app](https://github.com/thure/baxter-app).
-It's designed to run on an [Electric Imp](http://electricimp.com).
+They are written in [Squirrel](http://squirrel-lang.org) and run on any [Electric Imp](http://electricimp.com).

+The Baxter imps here are example files posted for the convenience of makers wanting to use Baxter to automate their home.
+Each project will merit special code, so you are encouraged to check the example code and make sure it does what you need it to do.

 ##Menu